Where our waste and recycling goes

 Using our interactive end destinations report on Microsoft Power BI, you can move through the slides to look at the following data:

-- Slide 3: What is the total tonnage breakdown for Kent?
+• Slide 3: Local authority performance.
 Shows all the waste in Kent, by district and where it has been sent.

 You can get more details of how we process: